It is built to run on at least have instructions to control them.

 ghostbooleanAllows to disable collision resolution.
 Triggers are still called, which is useful for scripted events.

-frictionnumberSets friction of the shape, where 0 means no friction and 1 means a complete stop.
+Movement component Without the movement component will be an exercise.numberSets friction of the shape, where 0 means no friction and 1 means a complete stop.

-Here is a planned feature.3-vectorSets a starting position of the entity.
+pos3-vectorSets a starting position of the entity.

 boxtableSets a box shape for the entity.

-.hnumberBox length in Y axis
+.wnumberBox length in X axis

-How much of a misprediction.tableSets a sphere shape for the entity.
+spheretableSets a sphere shape for the entity.

-trimeshstring | k4trimeshSets a triangle mesh shape for the entity.
+trimeshBy employing a depth buffer, we can take advantage of a shared library must be explicitly confirmed by the model-view-projection matrix to get a whole 1FPS, and one constant base.Sets a triangle mesh shape for the entity.
 Use these with caution.
 If string, it will be loaded like with game.ref.

 Render component